 Trust is the pure and powerful binding agent that holds our marital relationships together.
 Porn is trust’s greatest enemy.
 Its effects are relentless and destructive.
 And when that foundation of trust gives out and the structure of marriage sitting on top of it begins to crumble and fall, people get hurt leaving wounds and deep scars.
 And then what?

-I struggled with wondering if our marriage could be rebuilt.
+I wondered if our marriage could be rebuilt.
 I feared the damage I’d done was too severe to repair.
 You may be asking yourself that very question.

 My answer to you–yes, it can be rebuilt.

 Will it be easy?
 No. Trust built over time and destroyed in a moment will be rebuilt in time, not in a moment.
 In fact it will likely take a long time to restore and rebuild.